-- Once onions soften, add garlic and Serrano pepper.
-After a few minutes, add red bell pepper and reduce heat to low.
-Cook about 10 minutes, stirring occasionally.
+- Add garlic and serrano pepper and stir for a couple minutes, then add the red bell pepper and reduce the heat to low.
+Cook for about 10 minutes, stirring occasionally.

-- Bring to a simmer and cook until tomatoes have reduced and your sauce has thickened.
-(Taste sauce and adjust seasonings)
+- Bring to a simmer and cook until tomatoes have reduced and the sauce has thickened (taste sauce and adjust seasonings).

-- Gently crack eggs into skillet, season top of eggs with salt and pepper and then place a cover on top of the skillet for about 5 minutes or until the eggs are cooked to your liking.
+- Gently crack eggs into skillet, season top of eggs with salt and pepper then cover the skillet and cook for about 5 minutes or until the eggs are cooked to your liking.

 - Sprinkle with cilantro if desired and serve.